 We waste a lot of good food for the sole reason that we are unaware of its reusable properties.
 You can creatively reuse an entire bounty of lean-kitchen vegetable scraps such as radish greens, potato peels, melon seeds or cauliflower stalks – you name it.
 Here are just some ideas for putting kitchen scraps back onto your plate.

-Reuse Vegetable Scraps: Make a Broth or Soup
+1. Turn Vegetable Scraps Into Broth or Soup

 Take those piles of leftover veggie peels and off-cuts and make yourself a tasty vegetable broth.
 You can use carrot, cucumber and asparagus peelings or even onionskins, the outer leaves of cabbage and leeks, cauliflower leaves and stalks, broccoli stalks, stems of herbs as well as the cut off ends of celery and zucchini.

 Together with some additional herbs, salt and pepper, let these vegetable scraps simmer in a pot of boiling water for around an hour.
 When ready, use a colander or clean kitchen towel to remove the vegetables and voilà – you’re done!
 Transferring the broth to clean screw-top jars and storing them in a dark place will guarantee a shelf-life of up to a couple weeks.